aruba/pycentral/README.md

     Override the `ArubaCentralBase.storeToken()` and `ArubaCentralBase.loadToken()` function definitions to change this behavior of caching in local file(JSON) and manage tokens more securely.

  * **Access Token**: This process is more secure.
-By providing *access_token* instead of credentials, the package will not cache the tokens.
+By providing only the *access_token* instead of credentials, the package will not cache the tokens.
 But loses the ability to handle expired token.

-Implement your own token expiry/refresh mechanism to get continued access.
+ In order to have the refresh mechanism, when `refresh_token, client_id, client_secret and customer_id` is provided in addition to the `access_token`, the package handles the token expiry and the refreshed token is cached.
+This approach doesn't have the ability to generate new access token but can refresh/renew expired tokens.

 ## How to contribute
 Please see the accompanying [CONTRIBUTIONS.md](CONTRIBUTIONS.md) file for guidelines on how to contribute to this repository.